njzjz/hexo-tag-publications/docs/source/index.md

 ## Usage

-Firstly, you need to create a bib file at `source/_data/pub.bib`.
-See [here](https://github.com/njzjz/njzjz.github.io/blob/6dcd278affcf61ed982dc01e0c3e76a98a668974/source/_data/pub.bib) for an example.
+Firstly, you need to create a bib file at `source/_data/pub.bib`:

+{% include_code pub.bib lang:bib pub.bib %}

 Then, you are able to add a publication list to any page or post, such as